mbuesch/letmein/doc/CONFIGURATION.md

 # Resource: TCP port 1234.
 Timeout 42 seconds instead of default timeout.
 00000001 = port: 1234, timeout: 42

+# Jump to arbitrary user defined nftables chains based on whether
+# the resource is knocked open:
+00000001 = jump / input: MYCHAIN-INPUT / forward: MYCHAIN-FORWARD / output: MYCHAIN-OUTPUT

+# Invididual jump targets can be omitted, if not needed:
+00000001 = jump / input: MYCHAIN-INPUT

+# Restrict it to one or more users:
+00000001 = jump / input: MYCHAIN-INPUT / users: 00000001, 00000002

+# Match the jump rule to the 'saddr' doing the knock:
+00000001 = jump /
+           input: MYCHAIN-INPUT / forward: MYCHAIN-FORWARD / output: MYCHAIN-OUTPUT /
+           input-match: saddr / forward-match: saddr / output-match: saddr /
+           users: 00000001 /
+           timeout: 60
 ```

 # Server specific configuration parts